MathNuts/SUPtitles/README.md

 ## Known Issues

-- After seeking the current subtitle will be skipped.
+- After seeking the current subtitle will be skipped
 - Probably more..

 ## Building